phptuts/codingwithnoah/index.md

 ## Contact Me

 You can contact me at glaserpower [at] gmail.com.
 I usually respond to emails within 2 days.
 Feel free to email me your ideas for classes.
+I also have a slack channel, email me if you want access to it.
+There you can get your questions answered about lessons and scheduling.

 ## Location